 As an important port, Mandvi had a fleet of 400 ships that sailed as far as England and returned.
 Mandvi was protected with a fort that had an 8 m high wall, many gates and 25 bastions.
 Presently this wall is almost destroyed, but the bastion on the southwest is the largest and still acts as a lighthouse.

 Mandvi's importance as a port has faded because the large modern ships are unable to dock here, but the tradition of shipbuilding is still carried on, by hand on the banks of the Rukmavati River.

 The culture of Mandvi represents the true Kutchi culture.
 Merchants and seamen are the main inhabitants of this city.

-Tourist can visit Mandvi from May to October
+Tourists can visit Mandvi from May to October.

 Travellers planning a trip to Mandvi can reach the destination via air, rail and road.